Kapernikov/kpv-yocto/README.md

 ## Todos

-* Now the `image-kapernikov` recipe is a bit hacky, and i need to extract much of the work (reconfigure-podman, but also the `resetustate` script) to a separate recipe, because now i get in trouble with the order of things.

 * A third image that is never updated could run as a `rescue` image.
 This image could then wait for an update that rescues the system.

-* The `resetustate` script could first verify the proper operation of `podman`.
+* The `post-swupdate-healthcheck` package could first verify the proper operation of `podman`.

 * I went for podman because i tought that was going to be lightweight.
 It is not, i think i should switch to containerd.